 Registered proprietors and affected parties must sign the Administration Sheet (in the panel provided) of either a deposited plan which on registration will become a current plan or any plan that bears a specific statement of intention.

 Prescribed authorities include government, semi government and corporate bodies authorised under any Act with the power to act as the dominant tenement of an easement, positive covenant or restriction on the use of land.

 Administration Sheet is the approved form for signatures and removes the need to endorse signatures and seals on the plan drawing sheets.

 For information on how to complete a statutory declaration see the Statutory declarations page and our fact sheet What is a statutory declaration?
-(PDF 196.4 KB).